Dec. 3, 2021

-COVID-19 testing is readily available throughout the Madrid region, including free antigen testing sponsored by the region’s public health system.
+COVID-19 testing is available throughout the Madrid region, including free antigen testing sponsored by the region's public health system.
 The U.S. Embassy provides a list of COVID-19 Testing and Lab Locations in Madrid.
 If you have any questions, contact the Office of Student Life (firstname.lastname@example.org).
 All SLU-Madrid students registered for at least one credit have Multi Sanitas medical insurance during the term of registration.
 Information about the Sanitas protocols for COVID-19 testing and coverage is available here.

-The most recent U.S. State Department's travel advisory for Spain is "Level 4: Do Not Travel"; similarly, the CDC's advisory is "Level 4: Very High Level of COVID-19 in Spain."
-Under its "Key Information for Travelers to Spain," the CDC states, “If you must travel to Spain, make sure you are fully vaccinated."
+The U.S. State Department's travel advisory for Spain is "Level 3: Reconsider Travel"; similarly, the CDC's advisory is "Level 3: High Level of COVID-19 in Spain."
+Under its "Key Information for Travelers to Spain," the CDC states, "Make sure you are fully vaccinated before traveling to Spain."

-Restrictions related to COVID-19 vary widely by region in Spain, across Europe, and around the world.
+Travel restrictions due to COVID-19 vary by region in Spain, across Europe, and around the world.
 If you have plans to travel from Spain to other destinations, you must monitor the travel information specific to your destination and to your return to Madrid.